mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 --- abstract

 Applications or congestion control mechanisms can produce bursty traffic which can cause unnecessary queuing and packet loss.
-To reduce the burstiness of traffic, the concept of evenly spacing out the traffic from a data sender over a round-trip time known as "Pacing" has been used in many transport protocol implementations.
-This document gives an overview of Pacing and how some known Pacing implementations work.
+To reduce the burstiness of traffic, the concept of evenly spacing out the traffic from a data sender over a round-trip time known as "pacing" has been used in many transport protocol implementations.
+This document gives an overview of pacing and how some known pacing implementations work.

 --- middle